parmenides-xyz/makerhook/README.md

 # MakerHook

-Building n-dimensional zkAMM to unify stablecoin liquidity on Sei.
+Building n-dimensional zkAMM to unify stablecoin liquidity on Kaia.